Skip Navigation

 Students who have attended and completed the entire three (3) years of 6th, 7th, and 8th grades at Our Lady of Sorrows Catholic School or another diocesan Catholic school qualify for consideration as Valedictorian / Salutatorian.

 Valedictorian is conferred on the student with the highest grade point average for all three combined middle school years in all classes.
-Salutatorian is conferred on the student with the second highest grade point average for all three combined middle school years in all classes.
+Salutatorian is conferred on the student with the second-highest grade point average for all three combined middle school years in all classes.
 Ties for each position are permitted.

 Homework is an important part of the student’s educational experience.
 It is given for reinforcement and enrichment purposes.
 It is also given to foster habits of independent study and to meet growth needs of individual students.
 Assignments are expected to be neatly written and completed when due.
 Elementary teachers strive to not assign homework on Wednesday nights—Jr. High students may receive homework every evening.